chetx27/notes-app/README.md

 - **📝 Markdown Editor**: Write notes in Markdown with instant live preview using React Markdown.
 - **🏷️ Tagging System**: Add custom tags to categorize and organize your notes.
-- **💾 Persistent Storage**: Save notes to a backend server and automatically load the latest note on app startup.
+- **💾 Persistent Storage**: Save notes to a backend server with timestamps.
 - **🔄 Real-time Preview**: See your Markdown rendered in real-time as you type.
 - **📱 Responsive Design**: Clean, minimal UI that works seamlessly on desktop, tablet, and mobile devices.
 - **⚡ Fast Performance**: Lightweight and optimized for quick loading and smooth interactions.
 - **🔒 CORS Enabled**: Secure cross-origin requests between frontend and backend.
 - **🛠️ Easy Setup**: Simple installation and running with npm scripts.
+- **📋 Notes Management**: View all notes in a sidebar, search by content or tag, select and edit notes.
+- **🗑️ Delete Notes**: Remove unwanted notes with a single click.
+- **🔍 Search Functionality**: Find notes quickly by searching content or tags.
+- **📅 Timestamps**: Each note includes creation timestamp for better organization.

 ## 🛠️ Tech Stack